 Like most other states, Maine has two types of speeding laws: "absolute speeding limits" and a "basic speeding law."
-This article explains the differences between the two and the consequences of each type of violation.
+Below, we explain how these two speed limits differ.
+(Me.
+Rev. Stat. tit.
+29-A, § 2074 (2024).)

 Maine's basic speeding law requires motorists to drive at a "careful and prudent speed not greater than is reasonable and proper having due regard to the traffic, surface and width of the way and of other conditions then existing."